 K9 Advantix II comes in liquid form and is easy to apply.
 You only have to part the hair on your pet’s skin at the shoulder blades and squeeze the solution at several places along the spine down to the base of the tail.
 The application dosage depends on your pet’s weight.
 For dogs that weigh up to 20 pounds, apply in two or three spots.
 For dogs over 20 pounds, apply in four to six spots.

-K9 Advantix II can destroy fleas and their eggs and larvae within 12 hours of application, and new fleas are killed within two hours.
+K9 Advantix II is one of the best flea control products that can destroy fleas and their eggs and larvae within 12 hours of application, and new fleas are killed within two hours.
 It also destroys and repels all types of ticks, including deer tick, American dog tick, brown dog tick, and Lone Star tick.
 K9 Advantix II is effective in killing and repelling parasites for a month after application.
-With regular monthly applications, your pet can be free of parasitic infestations.
+With regular monthly applications, your pet can be free of flea infestation.